PanicStation.org

 Do not do these things

-• Don’t keep trying to start it over and over — it can drain what little charge is left and stress the starter.
+• Don’t keep trying to start it over and over; it can drain the remaining power and may stress the starter.

-• Don’t jump start if the battery is cracked, leaking, very hot, or smells strongly of sulphur/“rotten eggs”.
+• Don’t jump start a battery that is cracked, leaking, bulging, very hot, frozen-looking, or giving off a strong sulfur or “rotten egg” smell.

 What to do now

-1. Make your spot safer before anything else.
-Put the car in Park/neutral, parking brake on.
-Use hazard lights if you’re in a place other drivers might not expect a stopped car.
-If you’re near fast traffic and don’t feel safe, call for help rather than trying to fix it there.
+1. Make the parked spot safer first.
+Put the vehicle in Park, set the parking brake, and turn on hazard lights if other drivers might not expect a stopped vehicle.
+If you are near fast traffic or feel exposed, stay out of traffic and call for roadside help rather than setting up cables there.

-3. Choose the fastest safe option (don’t wait to decide).
+3. Pick the fastest safe way to leave.

-1. Park donor vehicle close enough for cables to reach (vehicles not touching).
-Turn both vehicles off; set parking brakes; switch off lights/accessories.
+1. Park the donor vehicle close enough for the cables to reach, with the vehicles not touching.

-3. Other red clamp to dead battery +.
+3. Connect one red clamp to the dead battery’s positive terminal.

-5. Final black clamp to a large, unpainted metal part of the disabled car (engine block/chassis), away from the battery.
+6. Connect the final black clamp to a solid, unpainted metal part of the disabled vehicle, away from the battery and moving parts.

 What can wait

-• You don’t need to decide on repairs while stressed — the immediate goal is safe mobility and not getting stranded again in the next hour.
+• You do not need to decide on repairs while stressed; the immediate goal is safe mobility and not getting stuck again in the next hour.

 Important reassurance